Details about Pittsburgh, Pennsylvania, Offense Classes & Gravity Score

 Being convicted of a felony changes your life.
 Felony convictions carry up to 20-year prison terms, which means you lose your freedom to choose everything from what you wear to what you eat, and can affect your ability to obtain employment and care for your family.

-To learn more about misdemeanors and felonies, it is best to contact a reputable Pittsburgh Criminal Lawyer like Sean Logue, as he will be able to give you the accurate information and details.All You Need to Know About the Three Degrees of Felonies First-Degree Felony
+To learn more about offense classes and the gravity score, it is best to contact a reputable Pittsburgh Criminal Defense Lawyer like Sean Logue, as a knowledgeable attorney will be able to give you the accurate information and details.All You Need to Know About Offense Classes and Gravity Score

 Among the three felony classifications, a felony of the first degree has the most severe penalties.
 This category includes major crimes such as rape, kidnapping, voluntary manslaughter, and aggravated assault on a prison employee, or police or court officer.
 Penalties for these crimes include: